Updated 3/28/2023

 TRANSFORMING TRAGIC INTO MAGIC

 Waves of grief and epiphany guided the scripting and production of my first feature, THE ORACLE (1993), about a cynical elder patriarch whose granddaughter, Ariadne, appears in his dreams as a guide on his final night on earth.
-My own cynicism withered after being inspired by my friend Rob Brezsny's concept of "the drivetime", an interface between dreamtime and daytime realities.
+My own cynicism withered after inspired by my good friend Rob Brezsny's concept of "the drivetime", as an interzone between dreamtime and daytime realities.
 Together, we wrote and produced THE DRIVETIME (1995), about a federal time-traveling librarian from the year 2023 returning to 1999 via the dreams of a Seattle video activist shooting police riots.
-Five years later, I was moved to explore conflicting religious beliefs in TRAGOS (2000), a cyber-noir witch hunt tale about a fundamentalist Christian attorney convinced that a blind pagan woman was the leader of a 'satanic suicide cult'.
+Five years later, I felt compelled to explore conflicting religious beliefs in TRAGOS (2000), my cyber-noir witch hunt tale about a fundamentalist Christian attorney convinced that a blind urban pagan priestess may be the leader of a 'satanic suicide cult'.

 x